ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

 => nil

 # "Fetch" is the most common pattern.
 You give it a key and a block
 # to execute to store if the cache misses.
+The blocks's return value is
-The block is not executed
+# then written to the cache.
+The block is not executed if there is a
-# if there is a cache hit.
+# hit.
 > Rails.cache.fetch 'huge-array' do
     huge_array = Array.new
     1000000.times { |i| huge_array << i }